Is my information safe?

 Clinical data captured within the Registry is entered directly by the patient's clinical care team.
 There are also controls built into the database to reduce the risk of mistakes or missing information during data entry.

-Every year, a Data Manager from the INPDR does a comprehensive data review using programs built into the database and manual, random checks.
-The Data Manager will then work with the clinical team to support any training and make sure all the data is accurate and complete.
+Every year, a Data Manager from the INPDR does a comprehensive data audit and review using programs built into the database, as well as manual, random checks.
+As appropriate, the Data Manager will then work with the clinical team to support any training and make sure all the data is accurate and complete.

 What happens to the data in the Registry?

-The overall aim of the INPDR is to develop and sustain a unique patient-led database that supports research and therapy development, and improves care and treatment for NPD patients through global collaboration.
+The overall aim of the INPDR is to develop and sustain a unique patient-led disease registry that supports research and therapy development, and improves care and treatment for NPD patients through global collaboration.

-What this means is that the INPDR’s Scientific Advisory Committee will carefully review requests for data and if they feel it will help to achieve the overall aim of the INPDR.
-The INPDR will then decide to either provide anonymous summary data will be provided for analysis and to share results with patient advocates, clinicians, researchers, scientists and the pharmaceutical industry, ask for the request to be amended to ensure it aligns with the aims of the INPDR or reject the request completely.
+What this means is that the INPDR’s Scientific Advisory Committee will carefully review requests for data and consider if it will help to achieve the overall aim of the INPDR.
+The INPDR will then decide to either provide anonymous summary data for analysis and to share results with patient advocates, clinicians, researchers, scientists and/or the pharmaceutical industry, ask for the request to be amended to ensure it aligns with the aims of the INPDR or reject the request completely.